iaincollins/icarus/README.md

 ![Screenshot](https://user-images.githubusercontent.com/595695/154845792-a945697d-5a76-4317-b13a-af94d2383fd7.png)

-## About ICARUS Terminal
+## More Information

-ICARUS Terminal is free and open-source software.
+ICARUS Terminal is free, open-source software.

-The application checks for new releases and will give you the option to install updates when available.
+The application checks for new releases and will give you the option to install updates when they available.

 As of v0.4.0 all releases are signed with a code signing certificate.

-Windows 10 or newer is required for the Windows version.
+Windows 10 or newer is required.

-Instructions for a one-step build process for native versions on Linux and MacOS X (or older versions of Windows) are included.
+Instructions for a one-step build process for native versions on Linux and MacOS X (or older versions of Windows) can be found below.

+Elite Dangerous is copyright Frontier Developments plc.
+This software is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY